 Flat files are also easy to create and edit using a simple text editor, which means that users can quickly generate new files or modify existing ones as needed.
 This makes it possible to customize the structure and content of flat files to meet specific import or export requirements, such as selecting specific fields or records to include or exclude, or formatting the data in a particular way.

 The key difference between flat file and relational databases is that a flat file does not contain any relational data.
 The records within the flat file database do not point to, depend on, or reference any other files within the database.
-This makes a flat file simpler to create, maintain, and in some cases to call upon programmatically.
-However, it also means there can be a great deal of redundancy, and the data more prone to error.
-On the other hand, a relational database consists of entities, attributes,and relationships.
+This makes a flat file simpler to create, maintain, and in some cases call upon programmatically.
+However, it also means there can be a great deal of redundancy, and the data is more prone to error.
+On the other hand, a relational database consists of entities, attributes, and relationships.
 If an attribute or relationship changes, it is changed across the database.
-This ensures data integrity and consistency, but is much more difficult and time consuming to set up and maintain.
+This ensures data integrity and consistency but is much more difficult and time-consuming to set up and maintain.

 Flat files are simple to create as well.
-They consist of files, columns, fields, records, characters, and as a result are often easier to maintain and create than more complicated relational file systems.
-Many are human readable, and easy to create even without extensive knowledge of programming or computers (binary files can be flat as well, this would be a possible exception).
+They consist of files, columns, fields, records, and characters, and as a result, are often easier to maintain and create than more complicated relational file systems.
+Many are human-readable and easy to create even without extensive knowledge of programming or computers (binary files can be flat as well, this would be a possible exception).